iam-rebel-sk/UserManagmentSystemWithValidation/README.md

-1. Use a tool like [Postman](https://www.postman.com/) to make HTTP requests to the provided endpoints.
+1. Use a tool like [Swagger UI](https://swagger.io/) to make HTTP requests to the provided endpoints.

-2. Create visitors using the "Add a New Visitor" endpoint with a POST request.

-3. Retrieve hit counts and manage visitors using the provided endpoints.
+2. Use a tool like [MySQL Workbench](https://www.mysql.com/products/workbench/) to store all the data parmanently.